 church.
 An abandoned building on Main Street, which is now the Mahomet Township

-Public Library, was rented to serve as an office for the minister and a part-time
+offices, was rented to serve as an office for the minister and a part-time

 secretary.

-During this time, the church grew in attendance and funds were increasing
+During this time, the church grew in attendance and funds were increasing which

-which were to be used for the purchase of land suitable for a building site.
+were to be used for the purchase of land suitable for a building site.
 Building

+plans

-plans and designs were considered, and a survey was taken of the entire Mahomet
+and designs were considered, and a survey was taken of the entire Mahomet area to

 Gary Barnes left in March of 1977, and in August of 1977, Bill Schoville was called as